mbolding/lesion_painter/README.md

 A set of Matlab scripts to ease infarct lesion segmentation in 9.4T T2 MRI images (hyperintense) that have poor homogeneity.
 ### main files in this repository
-- displayTiffImagesMosaic.m : take the TIFF images output from bruker as individual files and make a mosaic for thresholding
+- [displayTiffImagesMosaic.m](displayTiffImagesMosaic.m): take the TIFF images output from bruker as individual files and make a mosaic for thresholding
-- findRedPixels.m : finds the area of the segmented lesion. multiply by voxel volume to get the lesion volume approximation
+- [findRedPixels.m](findRedPixels.m): finds the area of the segmented lesion. multiply by voxel volume to get the lesion volume approximation
-- processAllTiffFolders.m : you can use this to run *displayTiffImagesMosaic* on a folder tree if things are named right
+- [processAllTiffFolders.m](processAllTiffFolders.m): you can use this to run *displayTiffImagesMosaic* on a folder tree if things are named right
-- thresholdROI.m : interactive segmentation for poor homogeneity images
+- [thresholdROI.m](thresholdROI.m): interactive segmentation for poor homogeneity images

 ## instructions for analyzing one volume
 ### 1. run *displayTiffImagesMosaic.m* on the folder of tifs to make a mosaic image of each volume